vlad17/vlad17.github.io/_posts/2019-12-01-metaphysics-of-causality.md

 But now I ask us to take a step back.
 Why does this example even make sense to us, evoking vivid imagery about how ridiculous a ruptured eardrum would be do to manually changing a barometer's needle?

-Well, it turns out that we have through media or real-life experiences we learned about and observed barometers.
+Well, it turns out that we have, through media or real-life experiences, learned about and observed barometers.
 In science class, we may have read about or seen or heard how they turn as pressure changes.

 We may never have broken a barometer and changed its needle position, but we've certainly seen enough glass being broken in the past and needles moving that we can put two and two together and imagine what that would look like.
 In those situations, the thing that the needle measures rarely changes.